seegerab/R-workshop/PreWorkshop/Week3/README.md

 When you first open the .Rmd, you may  see a prompt at the top to install "lubridate".
 You may click "Install", or wait until we learn about these packages further down in the .Rmd and install then.

-3. Complete the .Rmd on creating figures. **This link will be included on Wednesday, May 21.**
+3. Complete <a href="https://github.com/seegerab/R-workshop/blob/main/PreWorkshop/Week3/Week3%20figures.Rmd" target="_blank">Week3_figures.Rmd</a>

 4. Fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSc2vHKUMCgr13BO-WJCK9AGshvD_By9hNIM0PARiiMYxGQkow/viewform?usp=header" target="_blank">this survey</a>